 - Put the sensitive user data into A1 cell (or probably they are already there).

 - Put a formula which makes GET request to http://own_site.com/secret_data_in_base64 into Z666 cell.

-Soon after describing the bug and the possible attack vector we got the following letter:
+Soon after describing the bug and the possible attack vector, we got the following letter:

-And a bit later we saw our names in Google Hall of Fame.
+Soon after that we saw our names in Google Hall of Fame.